Liver Cancer Program

-What Triggers the Development of Liver Tumors?
+What Causes Liver Tumors?

 Most liver tumors have no known cause, although researchers have established a link between several unhealthy lifestyle factors and liver cancer.
 These include: